lucascampa/dimacs-externship/SETUP.md

 ## 1. WSL (Windows Subsystem for Linux)
-Control Panel → Turn Windows features on or off → Make sure Windows Subsystem for Linux is enabled (may need to restart device)
+Control Panel → Turn Windows features on or off → Make sure Windows Subsystem for Linux is enabled (may need to restart device) → Search `wsl` and run it

 ## 2. Miniconda
 ```bash